-When you plug in your external hard disk to your computer, you may find that your hard drive is detected by the operating system, but you're not able to open.
+When you plug in your external hard disk to your computer, you may find that your hard drive is detected by the operating system, but you're not able to open it.

-Such a problem can occur due to multiple factors, and if you’re worried that you won't be able to reaccess the drive and thinking “how to fix the external hard drive, not opening?”
+Such a problem can occur due to multiple factors, and if you're worried that you won't be able to reaccess the drive and thinking "how to fix the external hard drive detected but not showing up?"

 There is no need to start panicking!
 You can follow our complete guide to learn the reason behind your hard disk inaccessibility, and we will also guide you through the process of how to repair that external hard drive and recover the erased data along the way too.

 There could be several reasons why your external hard drive may fail to respond to your Windows PC.
 It can be caused by some technical glitch in your operating system, or it might be due to the drive's internal hardware failure.
 It can also occur when you fail to plug in the device through the USB port properly.

 Most of the time, such an issue gets resolved when you re-plug the drive into the PC or restart the system again entirely.
 But if such a problem with your hard drive persists and it remains visible on the system but doesn't open, even if you connect it to another computer system.
 Then there might be a deeper problem at play with the hard drive.
 Here is the list of issues that could be behind the problem with your external Hard Drive.

 Whatever may be the reason behind this problem, in this article, we will help you repair your hard drive, which will allow you to access the important files within.